pagopa/bpd-ms-award-period-fork/README.md

 # bpd-ms-award-period
-Il componente Award Period si occupa della gestione dell’entità Award Period per la lettura da Database.
+The Award Period component manages the Award Period entity for reading from the Database.